PIGWEB-EU/FAIR-guidelines/README.md

 approach is to integrate data in a published article.
 In that case, all information on the data is provided in the article.
-However, the data will still be difficult to find independently of the article and in a format with little or no re-usability.
+However, the data will still be difficult to find independently of the article and in a format with little or no reusability.
 Providing data as supplementary material to an article offers easy access to data with fewer size or format constraints, but data are still difficult to find.